terrillmoore/conduit-mfg/README.md

 The remaining work is done using the PC and ssh.
 The USB cable is no longer needed.
 However we still need to get the unit connected to the jump host.

-1. Using the address noted above (`192.168.4.9` in this case), install prerequisites for Ansible, and copy the required files.
+1. If you're restarting, set the value of the `CONDUIT` variable.

+    ```bash
+    CONDUIT=192.168.1.108
+    ```

+2. If you haven't done this yet, set up the shell variables that describe your jumphost.

+    ```bash
+    JUMPHOST=ec2-54-221-216-139.compute-1.amazonaws.com # change this if needed
+    JUMPADMIN=tmm # this is your login on the jumphost
+    ```

+   You must have an SSH-enabled login on the jumphost, and your login must have `sudo` privileges.

+3. If you haven't done this yet, set up the variable that sets the pattern for user-names for the gateways.
+All gateways be named `${MYPREFIX}-xx-xx-xx-xx-xx-xx`, where MYPREFIX is given below, and "xx-xx-xx-xx-xx-xx" is changed to the primary Ethernet MAC address of the gateway.

+    ```bash
+    MYPREFIX=ttn-ithaca
+    ```

+2. Run the stage 2 script, which will set up the connection between the Conduit and the jump host, and assign a port name and a device name.
 Cut and paste the following.

     ```bash
-    CONDUIT=192.168.4.9
     scp -p roles/conduit/files/conduit-stage2 roles/conduit/files/ssh_tunnel.initd root@$CONDUIT:/tmp && \
-        ssh -tA root@$CONDUIT JUMPHOST=ec2-54-221-216-139.compute-1.amazonaws.com \
+        ssh -tA root@$CONDUIT JUMPHOST=$JUMPHOST \
-            JUMPADMIN=tmm JUMPPORT=22 MYPREFIX=ttn-nyc /tmp/conduit-stage2
+            JUMPADMIN=$JUMPADMIN JUMPPORT=22 MYPREFIX=$MYPREFIX /tmp/conduit-stage2
     ```

     Note the instructions for connecting that are printed at the end of a successful run, for example: